kl1nton/3_EMQ_Practice_Papers/1_EMQ_Practice_Paper.md

 ### Q155
 A 35-year-old rugby player twists his knee during a match.
 It gradually swells and becomes tender, and he finds himself unable to fully extend it.
 It is tender over the medial joint line.
 An X-ray shows evidence of an effusion.
 Despite aspiration of the traumatic effusion, he is still unable to fully extend the knee.
-#### Answer: D. Medial meniscus tear - ?
+#### Answer: D. Medial meniscus tear - TRUE
+- *Tenderness over joint line* following an *acute injury* is most likely due to a meniscal injury rather than a collateral ligament
+- Bucket-handle tears of menisci can result in positioning of the torn meniscus between the articular surfaces preventing full extension of the knee

 ### Q156
-A 25-year-old footballer hyperextends his knee while attempting to kick the ball.
+A 25-year-old footballer *hyperextends* his knee while attempting to kick the ball.
 He hears a loud ‘popping’ sound.
 The knee swells up immediately.
 In the following weeks his knee is painful on weight-bearing and gives way without warning.
-#### Answer: F. Posterior cruciate ligament (PCL) tear - ?
+#### Answer: F. Posterior cruciate ligament (PCL) tear - *FALSE* = A. Anterior cruciate ligament (ACL) tear
+- Anterior cruciate ligament tears result in rapid swelling of the affected knee
+- This is because the ligament is intra-articular and haemarthrosis can follow a tear
+- **NOTE** Hyperextension is a classic mechanism by which ACL tears occur

 Q157-159: Theme: Treatment of Prostate Cancer